ben519/shopr/README.md

 pagination](https://developers.shopify.com/changelog/paginated-requests-may-now-be-subject-to-additional-api-throttling).
-shopr uses *count* methods like `shopr_get_orders_count()` and `shopr_get_products_count()` to know in advance how many pages of records to request. shopr stiches the chunks of results together before returning them.
+shopr uses *count* methods like `shopr_get_orders_count()` and `shopr_get_products_count()` to know in advance how many pages of records to request. shopr stitches the chunks of results together before returning them.

 #### 2\.
 Using *page*